Chi-Jonathan/CS219-PPP1/README.txt

 * 1.0
     * CHANGE: Final Release
-* 0.4.0
-    * CHANGE: Bug fix
-* 0.3.0
-    * CHANGE: Added a function etc
 * 0.2.0
-    * CHANGE: Bug fix
+    * CHANGE: Created hex to dec and dec to hex converters
 * 0.1.0
-    * CHANGE: Code base implemented
+    * CHANGE: Created the header files

 ## Meta